Something that is ‘immutable’ will by definition, never change or cannot be changed.

-But what exactly does immutability look like in the context of data protection and storage?
+But what exactly does immutability look like in data protection and storage?

 The basic principle behind immutable storage is that any data residing there should remain completely static and pristine for its entire existence.
 This is done by storing it in a form that can theoretically never be tampered with, modified, or removed.

-There are several reasons why organisations might demand data immutability to protect their business:
+There are several reasons why organizations might demand data immutability to protect their business:

 - Regulatory compliance – to prove to a regulator or an audit team that processes are in place to protect data and ensure it cannot be tampered with or modified.

-- Mitigation against ransomware – to be able to perform malware-free recoveries backup data needs to be beyond the reach of cyber-criminals.
-Backups kept on the same system or synced to the cloud can easily be encrypted by sophisticated attackers.
+- Mitigation against ransomware – To perform malware-free recoveries, backup data must be beyond cyber-criminals’ reach.
+Sophistic attackers can easily encrypt backups kept on the same system or synced to the cloud.

-- Protection from malicious insiders – to stop a disgruntled employee deleting backups, along with primary data, it is important to ensure all copies are off limits.
+- Protection from malicious insiders – to stop a disgruntled employee from deleting backups and primary data, it is important to ensure all copies are off-limits.